-If we are unable to establish our own sales force or negotiate a strategic partnership for the commercialization of DSAT and BCV in any markets, we may be forced to delay the potential commercialization of DSTAT and BCV in those markets, reduce the scope of our sales or marketing activities for DSAT and BCV in those markets or undertake the commercialization activities for DSTAT and BCV in those markets at our own expense.
+If we are unable to establish our own sales force or negotiate a strategic partnership for the commercialization of our product candidates in any markets, we may be forced to delay the potential commercialization of our product candidates in those markets, reduce the scope of our sales or marketing activities for our product candidates in those markets or undertake the commercialization activities for BCV, ONC201 and DSTAT in those markets at our own expense.
 If we elect to increase our expenditures to fund commercialization activities ourselves, we will need to obtain additional capital, which may not be available to us on acceptable terms, or at all.
-If we do not have sufficient funds, we will not be able to bring DSTAT and BCV to market or generate product revenue.
+If we do not have sufficient funds, we will not be able to bring our product candidates to market or generate product revenue.
 Limited or lack of funding will impede our ability to achieve successful commercialization.